ordina-jworks/ordina-jworks.github.io/_posts/2017-09-26-Secure-your-architecture-part1.md

 # Using a User Authentication & Authorization Server (UAA)
 The UAA server is an identity provider.
 It adds authentication to applications and secures services with minimum fuss.
-It’s primary role is that of an OAuth2 provider, issuing tokens for client applications to use when they act on behalf of users.
+It’s primary role is that of an identity provider, issuing tokens for client applications to use when they act on behalf of users.
 It can also authenticate users with their credentials, and can act as an SSO service using those credentials.

-For using an UAA server, there are some options available:
+There are some options available as a UAA server:
 * Using a third party for issuing tokens (ex.
 Github, Facebook).
 [Tutorial Github social login](https://spring.io/guides/tutorials/spring-boot-oauth2/#_social_login_github){:target="_blank"}
 * Using [KeyCloak](http://www.keycloak.org/){:target="_blank"}, an open source solution aimed to make it easy to secure your application.
 [Tutorial on how to use KeyCloak in Spring](https://dzone.com/articles/easily-secure-your-spring-boot-applications-with-k){:target="_blank"}
 * Using [Okta](https://www.okta.com/){:target="_blank"}, a commercial OAuth2, SAML and general identity management service in the cloud.